HersheyTaichou/CodeBible/Windows/Active Directory/User Term.md

 # User Termination PowerShell Steps

-Change FLast to match the terminated user's username and the Disabled OU to when you want to move the account to
+Change FLast to match the terminated user's username and disabledOU to where you want to move the account to

 ```PowerShell
 $Username = Get-ADObject -Filter {SamAccountName -eq "FLast"}